lenfelix/visitor-management-system/README.md

 ## Usage

 Once the application is up and running, you can access the Visitor Management System through a web browser.

+Use the credentials below
+Email: john@example.com
+Password: password
-Use the provided login credentials or create a new account to start managing visitors.
+to start managing visitors.

 ## Acknowledgements